htried/opioid-journalism/README.md

 <br><br>

 <img src="html/drafts/img/olivia_george.jpg" width="300"><br>
-Olivia George is a junior at Brown University studying history and plans to pursue a career in investigative journalism.
-She has written for The Providence Journal and Teen Vogue, and this summer she will intern at The Virginian-Pilot.
+Olivia George is a senior at Brown University studying history and plans to pursue a career in investigative journalism.
+She has written for The Providence Journal and Teen Vogue, and in the summer of 2021 she interned at The Virginian-Pilot.
 <br><br>

 <img src="html/drafts/img/ivy_scott.jpg" width="300"><br>
-Ivy Scott is a senior at Brown studying international journalism and French.
+Ivy Scott is a 2021 Brown University graduate who studied international journalism and French.
 Her writing has appeared in The Providence Journal and The Boston Globe.<br><br>

 <img src="html/drafts/img/colleen_cronin.jpg" width="300"><br>
-Colleen Cronin is a senior at Brown concentrating in English on the non-fiction track.
-Colleen was previously the Editor-in-Chief of The Brown Daily Herald and hopes to pursue journalism after she graduates.
+Colleen Cronin is a 2021 graduate from Brown University who concentrated in English on the non-fiction track.
+Colleen was previously the Editor-in-Chief of The Brown Daily Herald and is currently a freelance journalist working for the Daily Dot and the Boston Globe.
 <br><br>

 <img src="html/drafts/img/greer_brigham.jpg" width="300"><br>